 US President Donald Trump – who was in Florida at the time of the incident – described the shooting as “motivated by hate” and an “act of terrorism.”
 Broad measures are being taken, including a pause in all immigration cases involving Afghan citizens.

-At 1 a.m. on Thursday, US Secretary of War Pete Hegseth announced that an additional 500 National Guard soldiers would be sent to Washington, D.C.
-In August, Trump called in 2,000 National Guard members to Washington to “clean up” the capital, which has stirred strong emotions.
+Late Wednesday evening, Swedish time, US Secretary of War Pete Hegseth announced that an additional 500 National Guard soldiers would be sent to Washington, D.C.
+In August, Trump called in 2,000 members of the National Guard to Washington to "clean up" the capital, which has aroused strong emotions.